Web Highlights Tech Stack: Chrome Extension With 100k+ Users

-Web Highlights is a Chrome extension designed to make highlighting and saving important content on the web easier.
-With over 10,000 weekly users, the extension became a valuable tool for many people who need to keep track of important information online.
+Web Highlights is a Chrome and Edge extension created to help users highlight and save important web content.
+With over 100,000 weekly users, it has become a go-to tool for many who need to keep track of key information online.

 In this article, I’m excited to share with you the technology stack that powers the extension and brought this project to life.